-My savoury polenta muffins are super easy and packed with flavour for a perfect breakfast, snack, or appetizer.
+My savoury polenta breakfast muffins are super easy and packed with flavour for a perfect breakfast, snack, or appetizer.
 This tender, healthy, vegan recipe can also be made gluten-free.
 Studded with all these crowd-pleasing Italian flavours: garlic, oregano, chives.

 💌 Why You'll Love This Recipe